vueuse/vueuse/packages/core/useDeviceLight/index.md

 # useDeviceLight

-> The [DeviceLightEvent](https://developer.mozilla.org/en-US/docs/Web/API/DeviceLightEvent) provides web developers with information from photo sensors or similar detectors about ambient light levels near the device.
-For example this may be useful to adjust the screen's brightness based on the current ambient light level in order to save energy or provide better readability.
+> Reactive [DeviceLightEvent](https://developer.mozilla.org/en-US/docs/Web/API/DeviceLightEvent).
+Provide web developers with information from photo sensors or similar detectors about ambient light levels near the device.
+For example, this may be useful to adjust the screen's brightness based on the current ambient light level in order to save energy or provide better readability.

 ## Usage